rab-dev/rab-dev.github.io/docs/about.md

 It's like a **notebook**, it's like a **blog**, it's like **nothing much** yet.

-# Who is this for?

-First off **this is for me**.

-> It's somewhere to keep notes and I should have been here a long time ago.
+It's somewhere to keep notes and I should have been here a long time ago.

-Second **this is for you**.

-> Otherwise it would be private, right.
-Maybe you will find something useful.

 ## Contact